 One downside of living in Naylor, however, is that residents on average have to contend with a long commute, spending on average 31.39 minutes every day commuting to work.

-The percentage of people in Naylor who are college-educated is somewhat higher than the average US community of 21.84%: 25.64% of adults in Naylor have at least a bachelor's degree.
+The overall education level of Naylor is somewhat higher than in the average US city of 21.84%: 25.64% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Naylor in 2022 was $33,179, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $132,716 for a family of four.